aquasecurity/tracee/docs/docs/install/docker.md

  After running this command, you should start seeing a stream of events that Tracee is emitting.

+!!! tip "Not seeing events?"
+    If Tracee isn't producing events or you encounter issues, check our [Troubleshooting Guide](../troubleshooting.md) for solutions.

  For next steps, please read about Tracee [Policies](../policies/index.md)

 ## Installing Tracee